Luthaf/rascaline/docs/src/references/api/python/splines.rst

 `scipy`_ to be installed in order to perform the numerical integrals.

-.. autoclass:: rascaline.splines.SoapSpliner
+.. autoclass:: featomic.splines.SoapSpliner
     :members:

-.. autoclass:: rascaline.splines.LodeSpliner
+.. autoclass:: featomic.splines.LodeSpliner
     :members: